johnkhub/Core/Service/CONFIG.md

 `sync-schemas` -  This is used to take on a database that did not previously have liquibase.
 Use compare schemas (below) to generate a report on the differences between the databases.
 Then, generate scripts to update the database.
 I do this by hand.
 Liquibase should in principle also be able to do this, but I have not looked at this yet.
-Once the databases are the same use this command to generate the SQL that will generate the required changelog data in the database to bootstrap liquibase.
+Once the databases are the same use this command to generate the SQL that will generate the required changelog data in the database to bootstrap liquibase. **NOTE:**  the changelog tables in the database must be empty.
+The output is sent to the service trace log.

 `document-schemas` - Generates javadocs-like documentation for the database.

-`compare-schemas` - Compares an external database to the one managed by the service and generates a difference report.
+`compare-schemas` - Compares an external database to the one managed by the service and generates a difference report - outputs to the service trace log.